 Note: It’s always best to make a backup of your important information in the unlikely event that something goes wrong.

-Method One: Converting to a local account.
+Method One: Converting to a Local Account.

 In order to do this, you’ll need to make sure you are logged in as an Administrator.
-If yours is the only account on your machine it will be admin by default.
-To begin open the Start Menu and go to: Settings>Accounts>Your email and accounts.
-In the main window, you will see your current Microsoft account information, underneath this information, you will see two options reading “Manage my Microsoft account” and “Sign in with a local account instead” Click “Sign in with a local account instead”
+If yours is the only account on your machine, it will be admin by default.
+To begin, open the Start Menu and go to: Settings>Accounts>Your email and accounts.
+In the main window, you will see your current Microsoft account information, underneath this information, you will see two options reading Manage My Microsoft Account and Sign in with a local account instead, click Sign in with a local account instead.

-With the information entered your Microsoft account will now be separated and automatic sync and other features will be removed.
-Your OneDrive, Windows Store, and Outlook will still function as normal, however, you will have to resign into them manually.
+With the information entered, your Microsoft account will now be separated and automatic sync and other features will be removed.
+Your OneDrive, Windows Store, and Outlook will still function as normal, however, you will have to re sign into them manually.
 This just converts Windows account to the old Windows 7 style.

-Method 2: Creating a new user as a Local account.
+Method 2: Creating a New User as a Local Account.

 The next option is to create an alternative account to use, putting your Microsoft account on the shelf to collect dust.
-This is done in a very similar manner as above however rather than converting to a local account we are just going to create a new account as a local account to run alongside.
+This is done in a very similar manner as above, however, rather than converting to a local account we are just going to create a new account as a local account to run alongside.

-Open the “Control Panel” with a start menu search then select “User Accounts” or go to: settings > accounts > family and other people.
-Now on choose “Add someone else to this PC” In the next window when you're prompted for an email address select “I don’t have this person’s sign-in information”
+To start, open the Control Panel with a start menu search, then select User Accounts.
+Alternatively, you can go to: Settings > Accounts > Family and Other People.
+Now choose Add someone else to this PC.
+In the next window, when you're prompted for an email address select I don’t have this person’s sign-in information.

-On the next page select “Add a user without a Microsoft account” Now it’s just a matter of entering a username and password and the account is done.
+On the next page select Add a user without a Microsoft account.
+Now it’s just a matter of entering a username and password and the account is done.

-Note: The new account will be created as "Standard User" if you want to change it to an Admin account go to “Family & other users” again click on the account and select “Change account type” select Administrator and you have finished.
+Note: The new account will be created as Standard User, if you want to change it to an Admin account, go to Family & other users, click the account, select Change Account Type and finally choose Administrator.